CRivlaldo/Kenny/README.md

-RoboExtravert
+Project Kenny
 =============

-Sources of the my robot project
+Sources of an autonomous robot software and firmware